iviteb/product-quantity/docs/README.md

 *In the example above a Product Details Page is built using Flex Layout and the `product-quantity` block.*

+3. Minimum Quantity - If a product has a `minQuantity` specification defined, where `minQuantity` is a number, then the product quantity selector will start from that quantity amount, which is the minimum amount required to add to cart.

 ### `product-quantity` and `product-summary-quantity` props

 | Prop name | Type | Description | Default Value |